 MATERIALS: Oak, German silver and curved glass.

 CONDITION: Very nice antique condition with wear consistent with age and use.
 Some scratches on the glass and some glass panels are slightly loose.
+One small glass pane on the upper right side is cracked.
 See photo for more details.

 HEIGHT: 40 in.
 (102 cm)